History

 Current state

 The church impresses with its simple but picturesque silhouette devoid of major early modern transformations.
-In the 19th century, most of the window jambs were renovated, but they probably imitate the original appearance.
-The portal in the presbytery part of the church was also replaced, while the portal inside the porch is original, dating from the fourteenth century.
+In the 19th century, most of the window jambs were renewed, but they probably imitate the original appearance (original windows can be distinguished by their reddish or grey sandstone, while the Victorian jambs are yellow).
+The portal in the chancel part of the church was also replaced, while the portal inside the porch is original, dating from the 14th century.
 Inside the church, a valuable oak rood screen from the 14th century has been preserved, separating the nave from the chancel, and an open roof truss from the 16th century.
+The font and stoup are believed to date from the 12th or 13th century.

 bibliography: